mmccarthy404/terraform-modules/terraform-aws-nat-instance/README.md

 ## Overview

 This Terraform module deploys a NAT instance using [Andrew Guenther's fck_nat AMI](https://github.com/AndrewGuenther/fck-nat).
 The NAT instance is created as part of an autoscaling group to ensure automated disaster recovery.
+For production workloads, best practice is to use a NAT gateway for [better availability and bandwidth](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-comparison.html); **I do not recommend this module for production workloads**.

 ## Usage